stefaniscion/homeserver/README.md

 # My Homeserver
 This is my personal homeserver setup.
 I wanted some features and settings that i didn't find in other homeserver setups.
 So i decided to create my own.
 I'm sharing this with you so you can use it as a base for your own homeserver.
 ## Features
-I setup my homeserver with some specification.
+I setup my homeserver with some specification in mind.

 First i wanted to have a web interface to manage the server easly.
 So i decided to use **Cockpit**.